ArielChambaz/BookTracker/README.md

 ## Book Management

-You can create, edit, and delete books.
+You can create, edit, and delete books and authors.
 Each book belongs to an author and a category.

 <p align="center">
     <img src="bookTracker/public/img/capture_add_book.jpg" alt="capture_add_book">